sanskrit/raw_etexts_english/blogs/manasataramgini/2016-10-19_ramanujans-second-construction-for-the-approximate-squaring-of-a-circle.md

 +++
-title = "Ramanujan’s second construction for the approximate squaring of axa0circle"
+title = "Ramanujan’s second construction for the approximate squaring of a circle"

 +++
 To experience the greatness of great men one has to relive or redo some